isomerpages/ogp-isomer/_what-is-isomer/Our users.md

 - [smartnation.gov.sg](https://www.smartnation.gov.sg/)

 ### Isomer in action – covid.gov.sg
-During the Omnicron wave of COVID-19 in Singapore, Isomer was used by the OGP team to set up *covid.gov.sg* – A microsite to house all information regarding the then health protocols and next steps.
-This was specifically hosted outside of the main MOH corporate website to allow for more targetted information.
+During the Omicron wave of COVID-19 in Singapore, the OGP team used Isomer to set up *covid.gov.sg*, a microsite that housed all information regarding health protocols and next steps.
+The site was hosted outside of the main MOH corporate website to allow for more targeted information.

-**With Isomer, the team was able to set up, populate, and launch *covid.gov.sg* within 4 days.** And it could have been even faster, but the team spent most of those 4 days gathering information to populate the site with.
-The team used Isomer together with embedded CheckFirst checkers, FormSG forms, and an AskGov FAQ to create a seamless experience of diverting people to appropriate information pertaining to their situation.
+**With Isomer, the team was able to set up, populate, and launch *covid.gov.sg* within just four days.** They used embedded CheckFirst checkers, FormSG forms, and an AskGov FAQ to divert people to appropriate information based on their particular situation, in a self-serve manner.

-The website had 1 million visitors in it's first month, and was featured on all following COVID-19 communication channels such as print and digital media.
-The website especially received good feedback from citizens on the speed of its updates on changing protocols, as well as the user friendliness and ease-of-use of the site to find critical information.
+The website received one million visitors in its first month and was featured on all following COVID-19 communication channels, including print and digital media. **It received good feedback on its speed of updates on changing protocols, as well as its user-friendliness and ease-of-use in finding critical information.**

-Isomer was also used to build website pages for other COVID-19 campaigns such as *sgunited.gov.sg* and *safetravel.ica.gov.sg*.
-Instead of having to wait months as is typical for government procurement, Isomer allowed government agencies to build these websites in as little as 1.5 days, ensuring that citizens receive the latest information about the constantly evolving COVID-19 situation.
+Isomer was also used to build website pages for other COVID-19 campaigns, such as *sgunited.gov.sg* and *safetravel.ica.gov.sg*. **Instead of waiting months for government procurement, Isomer allowed government agencies to build these websites in as little as 1.5 days,** ensuring that citizens received the latest information about the constantly evolving COVID-19 situation.

-*covid.gov.sg* was live from 27 Sep 2021 to 13 Feb 2023.
+*covid.gov.sg* was live from September 27, 2021, to February 13, 2023.

 &lt; INSERT PICTURE &gt;